YiShengLee/Journey-Decision-API/README.md

 <li>Font size of the table and the address will be reduced</li>
 </ul>

-### Future features
-* Redefine the table format
-* Add Haze API
-* Include more infographic for weather

 ## Technologies used
 Below are a list of the programming languages, technologies and frameworks used for this website.
 * HTML5